shapesmusic/Shapes-Basics-Draft/notes.md

 - Introduce three other groups of shapes and listen to their qualities.
 Relate the groups through their common shape names.
 - Similar to Lesson 19, where you want to get to know the broader feeling of a group, rather than getting inside it and thinking about its parts.
 - Could shuffle all modes and try to hear if it's a 1st, 2nd, 3rd, 4th group mood.
+- So this isn't exactly about moods yet?
+It's about shapes.
+Where in here does a mood get introduced, as "the combination of a shape and anchor creates a mood" (?)
+Do this in tactile reading?!